OmerAhmedKhan/BigDataPlatformCS-E4640/assignment-3-802062/reports/Assignment-2-Design.md

 }
 ```

-This data can be inserted into flink and then the analytics output be as follows:
+This data can be inserted into spark and then the analytics output be as follows:
 ```json
 {
    'station_id':1161115016,